 Bottom Right Corner on Your Screenplay Title Page:

-In the bottom right corner of your title page, include your (or if applicable, your agent’s) contact information.
-Be sure to include your name (or your agent’s name) and email address.
+In the bottom-right corner of your title page (although we've also seen this in the bottom-left corner), the key elements to include are your (or if applicable, your agent's) contact info, your name (or your agent's name), and email address.
 It is optional to also include your mailing address and phone number, but not required.

 This section of your title page should be single-spaced.
 Continue to use Courier, 12-point font.